-The artist, Nelie Jacquemart, gave up her brushes when she got married.
-Her passion for art however, continued to blossom, ...
+Artist Nelie Jacquemart gave up her brushes after her marriage to Edouard Andre.
+Her passion for art however, continued to ...
 More

-The artist, Nelie Jacquemart, gave up her brushes when she got married.
+Artist Nelie Jacquemart gave up her brushes after her marriage to Edouard Andre.
 Her passion for art however, continued to blossom, fired by her equally enthusiastic husband who commissioned the building of this elegant house in 1869.
-During their travels across Europe, they collected objets d'art, paintings and other contemporary treasures.
-On her death, Nelie left the whole collection to the Institut de France, which opened a museum in the former residence.
-Most of the works exhibited date from the Italian Renaissance but there are also examples of the Flemish and French schools from the 17th and 18th Centuries.
+During their travels across Europe, they collected artifacts, paintings and contemporary treasures.
+Upon her death, Jacquemart entrusted the entire collection to the Institut de France, who opened a museum at the former residence.
+Most of the works exhibited date back to the Italian Renaissance but there are also examples of the Flemish and French schools from the 17th and 18th Centuries.
 Frescoes, delicate pieces of furniture and tapestries are worth the visit.
-Works by famous artists, such as Rembrandt, Carpaccio, Donatello and Fragonard, are also on display here.
+Works by famous artists, such as Rembrandt, Donatello and Fragonard, are also on display.

 When you get tired of standing in lines to get into the better known attactions in Paris, take a half of a day to visit this magnificent house.